“How To Select The Best Landlord Association” written by Mike Marko

 The Landlord Association claims to be the biggest but free landlord association in the UK.
 Their services include providing the latest news and advice about rental laws and buy-to-let investments.
 Their website is different from other landlord associations and landlord information websites.

-Here are some of the reasons why The Landlord Association is one of the significant landlord website in the UK.
+Here are some of the reasons why The Landlord Association is one of the significant landlord websites in the UK.

 - The Landlord Association receives more traffic than any other landlord websites in the UK.